fpsvogel/blog-2020/posts/2020-12-21-ruby-functional-programming.md

 ## Conclusion

 If, like me, you'd love to learn Haskell *someday*, I hope I've given you some bits of functional programming that you can apply right away.
 I'm pleased with how these few simple concepts have done so much to clarify my code and (possibly) to prevent bug-induced headaches.
 On top of that, these functional techniques are concise and lightweight, not creeping over all of my code but ready at hand when I need to simplify a process.
 Not a bad first step for Baby Functional.

+P.S.
+If you still doubt whether functional techniques can play nice with OOP, hear the words of Sandi Metz, one of OOP's greatest luminaries:

+*"I only have a small bit of experience with functional languages, so I don't get to have much of an opinion.
+I can say, however, that immutability and no side-effects are great ideas, and that I've borrowed them for my OO.
+My initial goal for every new object I write is that it not change, and that it not have side effects.
+This obviously can't suit every object, but I've been pleasantly surprised about how much can be done under these constraints, and how much the constraints simplify code."* ([source](https://dev.to/sandimetz/im-sandi-metz-ask-me-anything-4ff9))